 Please mail to: GSMD Development, Attn: Meetinghouse, PO Box 3297, Plymouth MA 02361

-*Please note, a donation in either fund towards the Meetinghouse of $1,620+ does not qualify for the Governor General’s 1620 Club.
+*Please note, a donation towards the Meetinghouse of $1,620+ does not qualify for the Governor General’s 1620 Club.
 For more information on which projects to donate towards to qualify, click here.

 For more information about the National Pilgrim Memorial Meetinghouse, contact Former Governor General Lea Sinclair Filson, Meetinghouse Fundraising Chair, at email@example.com.